Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 Using the repository to store the encrypted blob and the built-in Secrets feature for the key avoids the need to provision, pay for, and manage external third-party tools like Azure Key Vault or HashiCorp Vault.

-### Question #77
+### Question #78

 You have a GitHub repository named Repo1 and an app named App1.
 Repo1 stores the source code for App1.

 You need to perform the following tests:

-• Test1: Run a ZAP spider against App1 for one minute and wait for passive scanning to complete.
+• **Test1: Run a ZAP spider against App1 for one minute and wait for passive scanning to complete**.
 The test must NOT perform active attacks.

 • Test2: Run a ZAP spider against App1, and when complete, execute an AJAX spider scan.